reactjs/react.dev/src/content/learn/typescript.md

 The type describing your component's props can be as simple or as complex as you need, though they should be an object type described with either a `type` or `interface`.
 You can learn about how TypeScript describes objects in [Object Types](https://www.typescriptlang.org/docs/handbook/2/objects.html) but you may also be interested in using [Union Types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) to describe a prop that can be one of a few different types and the [Creating Types from Types](https://www.typescriptlang.org/docs/handbook/2/types-from-types.html) guide for more advanced use cases.

-## Hooks {/*typing-hooks*/}
+## Example Hooks {/*example-hooks*/}

 The type definitions from `@types/react` include types for the built-in hooks, so you can use them in your components without any additional setup.
 They are built to take into account the code you write in your component, so you will get [inferred types](https://www.typescriptlang.org/docs/handbook/type-inference.html) a lot of the time and ideally do not need to handle the minutiae of providing the types.

 However, we can look at a few examples of how to provide types for hooks.

 ### `useState` {/*typing-usestate*/}